Spider-Verse: Edge of Spider-Verse: Miniseries

-Earth-90214 is the home of Spider-Man Noir.
-While battling Mysterio, Spider-Man is attacked by Karn, but saved by the timely arrival of the Superior Spider-Man, who takes them back to the year 2099.
+While battling Mysterio on Earth-90214, Spider-Man Noir is attacked by Karn, but is saved by the timely arrival of the Superior Spider-Man, who takes Noir to the year 2099.

 On Earth-65, Gwen Stacy became Spider-Woman, while Peter Parker became the Lizard.
 Peter died while fighting Gwen, and Spider-Woman is blamed for his death by J. Jonah Jameson and her father, Captain George Stacy.
-She is a member of the Mary Janes, a rock band led by Mary Jane Watson.
-At a gig where her band is playing, an assassin makes an attempt on George Stacy's life.
-Gwen defeats the assassin, but Captain Stacy holds Spider-Woman at gunpoint.
-Gwen is forced to reveal who she is.
-Shocked, Captain Stacy tells her to leave while she can.
+When an assassin makes an attempt on George Stacy's life, Gwen defeats him, but Captain Stacy holds Spider-Woman at gunpoint.
+Gwen is forced to reveal her face and Captain Stacy tells her to leave while she can.
 The events are watched by a British Spider-Man called Spider-UK.

 In a Japanese anime-like universe, Aaron Aikman uses his spider-based powers in an advanced suit of armor to become the Spider-Man.
 Years ago, Aaron's old lover Kaori Ikegami found her daughter brain dead after a car accident.
 Kaori became a recluse, but has now returned claiming that her daughter is awake and possessed by something.
 Kaori's daughter forces her to kidnap people, possessing those people in turn, and now the possessed are assembling into an army.
 Aaron suits up, and begins to head out the door.
 But Morlun appears, and tells him that "this is the end of your story."
-However, it is unknown if he killed this Spider-Totem or not, when he approached him at the door."

 On Earth-51412, Patton Parnel is a disturbed young man who lives with his abusive Uncle Ted.
 Patton "experiments" on animals and spies on his next-door neighbor Sarah Jane.
 On a trip to Alcorp Industries, Patton is bitten by a red spider.
 Patton gradually exhibits spider-like behavior, trapping several people (including Uncle Ted) in webs as food sources.
 When Sarah Jane comes to Patton's house looking for Gene, Patton kisses her, bites her neck, then transforms into a monstrous spider-like creature.
 Morlun arrives and drains Patton's life force, allowing Sarah Jane to escape.
-The following morning, hundreds of baby black spiders emerge from the bite on Sarah Jane's neck.

-And once more, in another Japanese anime-like universe, Peni Parker is a half-Asian school girl whose father piloted the robot SP//dr. SP//dr's pilot is chosen by an intelligent radioactive spider who becomes mentally-linked to the new pilot.
+On Earth-14512, Peni Parker is an Asian school girl whose father piloted the robot SP//dr. SP//dr's pilot is chosen by an intelligent radioactive spider who becomes mentally-linked to the new pilot.
 After her father dies in battle, Peni take his place.
-Peni is recruited by Spider-Ham and Old Man Spider (an elderly Spider-Man from Earth-4 who wears the same costume as "Last Stand Spider-Man") to join the fight against Morlun and his family.
+Peni is recruited by Spider-Ham and Old Man Spider to join the fight against Morlun and his family.